DaveBullet1050/BatoceraHelpers/README/PreferredControllerOrder README.md

 In my situation I have:
 - 2 permanent USB zero delay arcade (Dragonwise) controllers for player 1 and 2.
-- 2 additional handheld controllers (USB 8bitdo Pro)
+- 2 additional dualshock controllers (USB 8bitdo Pro)
 - 1 additional wheel (Logitech G923)

-The handhelds and wheel aren't always present.
+The dualshocks and wheel aren't always present.
 I want to fix the order assigned and have a fall back when not present, to guaratee the order assigned to players.
 I wanted something universal, that didn't care about emulation system being used and allowed for occasionally connected controllers (not losing order if unplugged).

 ## Required changes
 Copy down the following 2 files: